Luc-Bertin/PythonBlog/_posts/2020-08-22-Beginning-in-Python.md

 ```

 This makes sense, `hello` isn't the former function we defined.
 It is now the `wrapper`.
 And the `wrapper` **didn't take any arguments** so far.
 (Note that if we added a default argument value for the `hello` function, and call `hello` without any argument, the decorator would have still worked).<br>
-We hence need to account for this change by adding this parameter to the wrapper.
+We hence need to account for this change by adding this parameter to the `wrapper`.

 ```python
 def une_autre(func):